okozmovskaya/behavior-strategy-implementation/7-kyu/How many days in foregn country.md

 1. __Parameters__

 for write this function we use next methods and parameters:
-`map` method to transform each element of the arrays like as start and end of segment `reduce` method to reduces the array to a single value `concat ` method to creates a new array that includes values from other arrays and additional items `Set` object to collection of new items
+- `map` method to transform each element of the arrays like as start and end of segment;
+- `reduce` method to reduces the array to a single value;
+- `concat` method to creates a new array that includes values from other arrays and additional items;
+- `Set` object to collection of new items;
-`size` property to return the number of elements in the Set
+- `size` property to return the number of elements in the Set.

 2. __Return value__